More details about my Ph.D. projects.

 Jigar Gohel, Sedeeq Al-khazraji, Matt Huenerfauth.
 2018.
 "Modeling the Use of Space for Pointing in American Sign Language Animation."
 Journal on Technology and Persons with Disabilities, California State University, Northridge.

-The goal of this research is to develop technologies to generate animations of a virtual human character performing American Sign Language.
+The goal of this research is to develop EMBR system, a new software platform to generate animations of a virtual human character performing American Sign Language.
+Investigating how to create tools that enable researchers to build dictionaries of animations of individual signs and to efficiently assemble them to produce sentences and longer passages.

 Collecting a motion-capture corpus of ASL and modeling data to produce accurate animations.